openbmc/phosphor-inventory-manager/README.md

 **destroyObject**

 Supported arguments for the destroyObject action are:
-* path - The path of the object to remove from DBus.
+* paths - The paths of the objects to remove from DBus.

 ----
 **setProperty**